Fort Worth Personal Injury Lawyer With a Track Record of Success

 Damages in Texas for personal injury claims fall into three general categories: economic damages, non-economic damages, and punitive or exemplary damages.

 The purpose of economic damage awards is to compensate the plaintiff for financial losses that occurred as a result of the injury.
-Economic damages can include medical costs for:
+Economic damages can include medical bills for:

 - Emergency room healthcare, including ambulance services